 Check the qualifying conditions before applying for a Nigerian tourist visa from Dubai.
 Residents of Dubai must have a valid passport with at least six months validity, a confirmed return ticket, and evidence of lodging while in Nigeria.
 They should also have enough money to maintain themselves throughout their stay and not be involved in any illegal activity.

 After confirming your eligibility, the following step is to obtain the necessary documentation.
 A completed visa application form, a valid passport with at least six months of validity, passport pictures, a letter of invitation from a Nigerian host, and a confirmed return ticket are all required.
 It’s also a good idea to bring proof of your financial stability, such as bank statements or a letter from your boss.

 Following the collection of all required papers, the next step is to submit your application.
 You may apply for a Nigerian tourist visa in Dubai by visiting the Nigerian embassy or consulate or applying online.
 To prevent delays, the embassy recommends that candidates submit their application at least two weeks before their anticipated trip date.

-You must pay the visa cost after submitting your application.
+You must pay the Nigeria tourist visa cost after submitting your application.
 A Nigerian tourist visa costs different amounts based on the kind of visa and the duration of stay.
 The visa cost is non-refundable, even if your application is denied.